 A total of 7 meetings of Heads of Customs Administrations, 11 Working Group Meetings on Customs Cooperation, various workshops, field visits and training seminars have been organized up to this date.

 Today customs has become the hub around which the wheel of globalization turns, and that hub must be both strong and flexible in order to global trade operate efficiently.

-Likewise, on 26-27 October 2016, the delegation of the Turkic Council consisting of the customs officials of the Member States visited Kapıkule BCP located in Edirne province.
 The aim of the visit was to get familiarized with the Built-Operate-Transfer system of building and modernizing BCPs around Turkey that were realized within the public-private partnership framework.

 Moreover, the Secretariat participated in the 7th and 8th International Forum on the Role of Customs Administrations in Promoting and Facilitating Trade among the Silk Road Countries held respectively in Aktau (2017) and in Bishkek (2018).
 Furthermore, aiming to deepen the cooperation within “One Belt, One Road” initiative, Member States decided to intensify their efforts for the official inclusion of China to the Caravanserai Project.
 This will allow creating a win-win situation for all the stakeholders concerned along the Middle Corridor, passing through the Member States of the Turkic Council.